-Ex ante CONTROLS Ex post CONTROLS When Before the transaction is authorised After the transaction is authorised Frequency Mandatory on all transactions Made on a sample basis How Mainly a desk review of supporting documents, requests for clarification (e.g. beneficiaries' proposals and reports) and available results of controls already carried out relating to the operational and financial aspects of the operation Mainly on-the-spot checks at the beneficiary's premises Impact Errors detected should be corrected before the transaction is approved Errors detected (e.g. ineligible expenditure) should be corrected through recovery orders or offsetting with future payments Level of assurance Primary means of ensuring sound financial management and the legality and regularity of transactions, but based on a desk review of available evidence Secondary means of ensuring sound financial management and the legality and regularity of transactions, but more robust as normally carried out on the spot
+EX ANTE CONTROLS EX POST CONTROLS When?
+Before the transaction i authorised After the transaction is ^s authorised Frequency?
+Mandatory on all transactions Made on a sample basis How?
+Mainly desk review of supporting documents, requests fo clarification (e.g. beneficiaries proposals and reports) and available results of controls already carried out relating to the operational and financial aspects of the operation. r s' d Mainly on-the-spot checks at the / beneficiary's premises Impact?
+Errors detected should be corrected before the transaction is approved Errors detected (e.g. ineligible d expenditure) should be corrected through recovery orders or offsetting with future payments Level of assurance?